-Assistant Professor of Marine Affairs
+Associate Professor of Marine Affairs

-Susan Farady is an Assistant Professor of Marine Affairs at the University of New England in Biddeford, Maine.
+Susan Farady is an Associate Professor of Marine Affairs at the University of New England in Biddeford, Maine.
 She teaches courses in interdisciplinary marine law and policy, oversees curriculum offerings, and researches ocean governance and marine spatial planning issues.

 Prior to joining Roger Williams, she opened and directed the New England office of The Ocean Conservancy, where she worked on marine ecosystem conservation initiatives and ocean governance reform.
 Her other experience includes five years as a practicing attorney, positions in marine biology research, and four years as professional crew aboard sail training vessels and yachts.
 She holds a Bachelor's Degree in biology from the University of Colorado, participated in the SEA (Sea Education Association) program, received her J.D. from Vermont Law School, and serves as an advisor to several government, non-profit, and academic bodies engaged in marine and environmental issues

 Microplastics as a New, Ubiquitous Pollutant: Management and Consumer Issues, National Council for Science and the Environment 2020 Annual Conference: Science in Environmental Decision-Making, Washington, D.C., S. Farady, January, 2020.

 Reinventing an Interdisciplinary Marine Affairs Curriculum for the 21st Century, National Marine Educators Association Annual Conference, Durham, NH, July, 2019.

 Vulnerability of Coupled Social-Ecological Systems Revealed in Case Study of Local Management of Soft-shell Clam Industry, Society for Integrative and Comparative Biology Annual Meeting Poster Session, Tampa, FL, C. Fahey, S. Farady, M. Frederich, January, 2019.